 Think about it: Would you rather be sitting in your car in traffic or packed in a crowded bus— especially up in someone’s armpit on a hot summer day?!
 If you have a bike and want to stay fit, wouldn’t you consider riding your bike to work instead?
-I find a lot of drivers are always angry while stuck in their metal boxes but I truly believe that cyclists are some of the happiest people in the world.
+A lot of drivers always seem angry while stuck in their metal boxes but I truly believe that cyclists are some of the happiest people in the world.
 We are breathing in fresh air, the wind is in our hair and we are just reaping the health benefits of being on our bicycles.

 When you are commuting by bike, you are using your time and not wasting your time.